Germknödel

 Germknödel is usually a spherical or bun-shaped dessert.
 The dessert's main ingredient is a yeast dough enriched with sugar and fat, usually butter.
 The dumpling is filled with Powidl, a sweet plum jam flavoured with cloves and cinnamon.
-The dumpling is steamed and then served while still hot with either melted butter or vanilla sauce, and topped with crushed poppy seeds and sugar.
+The dumpling is steamed and served while hot with melted butter or vanilla sauce, and topped with crushed poppy seeds and sugar.